 Telling the message about World Snow Day and achieving the goal to bring more children to the snow has now become easier, so start spreading the word.
 20th January 2013 is World Snow Day!

-Status update on the overall Bring Children to the Snow Campaign >> more
+Analysis of the size of Bring Children to the Snow events >> more

-World Snow Day Registration Open
+Ready.
+Set.
+World Snow Day